This blog may contain affiliate links. Read our disclosure policy for more info.

 The Banff Bus is one of the top tours from Banff to Lake Louise and it runs from early June to late September.
 The route includes the Johnston Canyon, Moraine Lake, and Samson Mall, as well as the Lake Louise Gondola.
 It costs $80 CAD per person, making it one of the best bus tours in Banff.
 Although you’ll need to purchase your gondola ticket separately which you can either do online or your bus tour guide can help you.

 Half-Day Private Tour

 If you’d prefer a private experience to a bus tour, then why not customize your own half-day tour?

 You’ll head out early in the morning to see Banff National Park during golden hour (which makes you look AMAZING in photos, just FYI).
 You can enjoy views of Emerald Lake, drink wine next to a glacier, and of course, soar high above Lake Louise on the summer sightseeing gondola.
 Just book online here and then craft your perfect day around Banff so you can see the Canadian Rockies your way.

 Full-Day Private Tour

 The only thing better than a half-day private tour is a full-day private tour.
-You can charter a luxury 4×4 vehicle and create your own itinerary from a choice of amazing locations or pick and choose from the suggested stops.
+You can charter a luxury commercial vehicle and create your own itinerary from a choice of amazing locations or pick and choose from the suggested stops.

-With 8 hours at your disposal, you can take in all the beauty that Banff National Park has to offer, including the world-famous Lake Louise Gondola.
+With up to 10 hours at your disposal, you can take in all the beauty that Banff National Park and Yoho National Park have to offer, including the world-famous Lake Louise Gondola.
 Not to mention that you’ll be with a knowledgeable and experienced guide who will help you make the most of your day.